pawarashwajeet/Diploma_O-G_2024/README.md

 # Diploma_O-G_2024
-Having course material from Diploma in Oil and Gas
+Course material from Diploma in Oil and Gas